jsfakianos/assignement12/Courseware/09.3_Supporting_Read_and_Write_on_GATT_Characteristics/README.md

 ## Our State Object

-Let's build a simple object to hold some device state information.
+Let's build a simple object to hold some device state information, with one accessor method.

 Create a new file `device-state.js`